nandinitiw/morphy/README.md

 # MORPHY

-**An AI chess coach that ingests your Chess.com games, runs Stockfish on every position, profiles your recurring mistakes, and lets you chat with a Claude-powered agent that has live access to all of it — and shows you the positions on a real board.**
+**An AI chess coach that ingests your Chess.com games, runs Stockfish on every position, profiles your recurring mistakes,  lets you chat with a Claude-powered agent that has live access, and shows you the positions on a real board.**

 **[Try the live demo →](https://morphy-jade.vercel.app)** *(no account needed — click "Try demo")*